David Gareji monastery complex: Georgian monastery complex

-Georgian President Mikheil Saakashvili downplayed the dispute and said that "it can be resolved through friendly dialogue."
-However, Giga Bukia, a member of the Georgian parliament with the Rightist Opposition stated that "Georgians will never, under any circumstances, give up this territory" and also accused the government of softening its position on the complex in order to secure financial aid from Azerbaijan.
-"Azerbaijan has absolutely no historical rights to this land," he said.
-"And what is this talk of it being a strategic location?
+Georgian President Mikheil Saakashvili downplayed the dispute and said that "it can be resolved through friendly dialogue".
+However, Giga Bukia, a member of the Georgian parliament with the Rightist Opposition stated that "Georgians will never, under any circumstances, give up this territory" and also accused the government of softening its position on the complex in order to secure financial aid from Azerbaijan: "Azerbaijan has absolutely no historical rights to this land.
+And what is this talk of it being a strategic location?
 Are they planning to go to war with Georgia?"

-Azerbaijani officials confirmed that Azerbaijan "is open to implementation of joint projects with Georgia for the restoration of the complex."
+Azerbaijani officials confirmed that Azerbaijan "is open to implementation of joint projects with Georgia for the restoration of the complex".
 However, official suggestions that the complex could be a "shared tourist zone" have sparked indignation from the Georgian public.
-Catholicos-Patriarch of All Georgia Ilia II said that "the monastery was a holy shrine that should lie entirely on Georgian soil."
+Catholicos-Patriarch of All Georgia Ilia II said that "the monastery was a holy shrine that should lie entirely on Georgian soil".
 A number of fresh rounds of "border delimitation" talks have been conducted between Azerbaijani and Georgian authorities (in Tbilisi and then in Baku).

-Keshikchidag Reserve
+State Historical and Cultural Reserve "Keshikcidag"

-The part of David Gareji monastery complex that is located in Azerbaijan has a historical and cultural reserve status according to the presidential order No.2563 dated December 19, 2007 and named as State Historical and Cultural Reserve "Keshikcidag".
+The part of David Gareji monastery complex that is located in Azerbaijan has a historical and cultural reserve status according to the presidential order No.2563 dated December 19, 2007, and named as State Historical and Cultural Reserve "Keshikcidag".
 There are 70 caves, 2 temples, one fortress, a sacred place, approximately 100 grave reminds kurgan, 23 water wells, 14 food stores, and about 30 shelters.
-One of the highest altitudes in the State Historical and Cultural Reserve "Keshikcidag was named "Ilham Aliyev peak" in honor of the President of Azerbaijan.
+One of the highest altitudes in the State Historical and Cultural Reserve "Keshikcidag" was named "Ilham Aliyev peak" in honor of the President of Azerbaijan.
 The reserve covers approximately 25 sqkm stretches Azerbaijani-Georgian border in Jeyranchol, Gatardagh chain, 15 km north-east from Jandar lake, on the mountainous area that are 750–950 m above sea level.
 The reserve consists of natural and artificial caves, castle and monastery carved in Early and Middle Ages.
-According to the Azerbaijani side, Keshikchi gala (Guardian castle) was built by the native population of Caucasus Albania in the 5th century AD and meant “guardian”.
-Therefore, it is considered as similar to the other castles in Azerbaijan territory because of its architectural structure characteristics.
+According to the Azerbaijani side, Keshikchi gala (Guardian castle) was built by the native population of Caucasus Albania in the 5th century AD and meant "guardian".
+Therefore, it is considered as similar to the other castles in Azerbaijani territory because of its architectural structure characteristics.
 It was discovered that the Keshikchi gala in the area was originally built for defense purposes in the Middle Ages, where it was inhabited by the ancient Caucasian Albanian.
 The natural caves date back in the early stages and the artificial caves are considered to be found between in 9th and 15th centuries.